Amount

 General regulation:

-However, if the worker joins the company in the same month as his disability begins, the BR taken will be the contribution basis of said month, divided by the number of days for which contributions have been made.
+However, if the worker joins the company in the same month as their disability begins, the BR taken will be the contribution basis of said month, divided by the number of days for which contributions have been made.
 When the worker has not been employed for the whole of the previous month, the divisor will also be the number of days for which contributions have actually been made.

 In cases of employment injury or occupational sickness: